DictConst

 - Create a

-Block. - Configure the output dictionary:
+DictConstBlock. - Configure the output dictionary:

-{"host": "localhost", "port": 8080, "debug": true}
+{"host": "localhost", "port": 8080, "debug": true}. - The Block will output:

-{"host": "localhost", "port": 8080, "debug": true}
+{"host": "localhost", "port": 8080, "debug": true}.

 Example 2: Provide user profile data¶